sanand0/til/llms.md

   ```

 - 03 May 2025.
 Nvidia's OpenMathReasoning 1.5b model beats MUCH larger models at math.
 Their [training dataset](https://huggingface.co/datasets/nvidia/OpenMathReasoning) is a massive 3.2M rows of math problems with DETAILED thinking traces.
+- 03 May 2025.
+Policy making is a new super skill.
+Since AI will automate a lot of things the ability to craft policies that will optimize AI work will be powerful.
+Data driven policy making could become a major thing.
+For example, how do we structure coding policies so that AI can automatically code continuously and deploy it?
+It might be interesting to create a Nomic-like game to enable this.
 - 01 May 2025.
 Windsurf has unlimited tab completion on the [free plan](https://windsurf.com/pricing), unlike Copilot, which offers 2,000 completions a month.

 ## Apr 2025